tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 In the case of `Tesla P100-PCIE-16GB` CUDALucas will not run as the compilation has been done for the T4 GPU.
 The other GPUs still operate on the CUDALucas compiled for the T4 GPU.

-At the moment, the tried-and-true solution is to simply wait 12-hours until a compatible GPU becomes available to you, though future plans are in the works to re-work the CUDALucas script to allow for this variation in GPU assignment.
+At the moment, the tried-and-true solution is disconnect the VM and reconnect it.
+Often, this method will assign a compatible GPU.
+Future plans are in the works to re-work the CUDALucas script to allow for this variation in GPU assignment.